maky-hnou/Dog_Breed_Classifier_API/README.md

 ## Content of the repo:
 The project has been organized as follows:
-- `manage.py`: the python script used to run several commands (`runserver/makemigrations/maigrate` and the commands added by the the user).
+- `manage.py`: the python script used to run django commands (`runserver/makemigrations/maigrate` and the commands added by the the user).
 - `requirements.txt`: a text file containing the needed packages to run the project.
 - `Dog_Breed_Classifier/`: the folder containing the model,views, urls, serializer, migration files and the custom commands and the core of the app.
 - `Dog_Breed_Classifier/core`: the folder containing the model and the code used for the classification.